MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-RecoverableItems.md

 - RecoverableItems: Recoverable items that have been deleted from the Deleted Items folder.

--Purgeditems: If either Litigation Hold or single item recovery is enabled, this subfolder contains all items that are hard deleted.
-This folder isn't visible to end users
+- Purgeditems: If either Litigation Hold or single item recovery is enabled on the mailbox, this subfolder contains all items that are hard deleted.
+This folder isn't visible to end users.

-If you don't use this parameter, the command will search both locations.
+If you don't use this parameter, the command will search all locations.

 ```yaml
 Type: DeletedItems | RecoverableItems